European shares tepid before Brexit talks resume

 Brexit negotiations will resume in Brussels on Wednesday morning after “constructive” negotiations went into the night on Tuesday, a British spokesman said.

-Britain's domestically-focused midcaps .FTMC slipped 0.2% after climbing recently on hopes of a Brexit deal.
+Britain’s domestically-focused midcaps slipped 0.2% after climbing recently on hopes of a Brexit deal.

-Keeping losses in check for the benchmark index were shares of Roche (ROG.S), which rose 1.2% as the Swiss drugmaker boosted its 2019 sales outlook for a third time, and said it expects to finish its takeover of Spark Therapeutics (ONCE.O) this year.
+Keeping losses in check for the benchmark index were shares of Roche, which rose 1.2% as the Swiss drugmaker boosted its 2019 sales outlook for a third time, and said it expects to finish its takeover of Spark Therapeutics this year.

 Reporting by Medha Singh in Bengaluru; Editing by Bernard Orr